JohnHarrysson/university-database/FD.md

 **Follows from uniqueness of course code.
 For dName/dAbbreviation it follows from a course being given by one and only one department.**

 IDnr, code $\rightarrow$ position
-**Follows from each course having a waitingli
+**Follows from each course having a waiting list (or none) and knowing the student and course we can see uniquely which position that student have in the waiting list.

 ## Questions: